muga01/TMAWrapper/README.md

 # TMAWrapper
-Wraps several text matching algorithms and picks the fastest one based on some conditions
+Wraps several text matching algorithms and picks the fastest one based on some conditions using Machine Learning methods.